-- Analysts have substantially down-revised EPS forecast, which made PE Ratio (PER) for TOPIX become higher than the historical range between 11 times and 16 times.
-Given the latest EPS forecast of 94, TOPIX at 1580 corresponds to PER of 16.8. - This is mainly caused by even more extreme valuation for US stock prices, which was created by massive liquidity pumped in by central banks and sharp fall in bond yields.
+- Analysts seem to have finished a round of earnings downward revisions after Apr-Jun quarterly earnings announcements.
+Given the latest EPS forecast of 92, TOPIX at 1600 corresponds to PER of 17.4., which is higher than the historical range between 11 times and 15 times. - This is mainly caused by even more extreme valuation for US stock prices, which was created by massive liquidity pumped in by central banks and sharp fall in bond yields.
 High stock valuation in US can theoretically be supported by relative valuation vs. interest rates, such as yield ratio or yield gap although such relative valuation measures could be volatile due to almost zero interest rates.